-A parent/guardian wishing to arrange early dismissal for a student(s) must complete and submit this Student Early Dismissal Form at least one hour prior to the time of dismissal or up to 5 days in advance.
+A parent/guardian wishing to arrange early dismissal for a student(s) must complete and submit this Student Early Dismissal Form (to be updated soon) at least one hour prior to the time of dismissal or up to 5 days in advance.
 Early dismissals will end 35 minutes prior to the end of each school day.
-In an emergency that results in the need to pick up a student early, and the early dismissal form has not been submitted, please contact the Dean's Office or Middle School Office for help.
+In the event of an emergency that results in the need to pick up a student early, and the early dismissal form has not yet been submitted, please contact the Dean's Office or Middle School Office for assistance.
+Early dismissal for high school students is coordinated in the Dean's Office in the 300 building.
+Early dismissal for middle school students is coordinated through the Middle School Office.